Best Way To Get To Fenway Park – Use The “T”

 The D route also stops at a “Fenway” Station; this is not terribly far from the ballpark but is not the actual Fenway Park station.
 This may be for the benefit of Yankees fans, to wear them out before the game.

-But this is of no nevermind to Red Sox fans, many of whom were smart enough to stay slim in order to fit into the Grandstand seats.
+But this is of no nevermind to Red Sox fans, many of whom were smart enough to stay slim in order to fit into the Grandstand seats anyway.
 A member of Red Sox Nation has no problem sharing a small space with a fellow member in good standing.
-This is also a reason for the popularity of local joints near Fenway like Cask-N-Flagon; fans need a place to wait out the post-game train crowds.

 That one’s a hike, but you can get a good look at a beautiful city along the way.
-There used to be a “Ruggles Shuttle” that took riders from the Ruggles Station on the Orange Line to Fenway, but that is no longer active as of this writing.
-You can still use a bus from there, but you have to pay for it (or use a “Charlie Card” loaded value pass).
 Or (surprise!) use the much less crowded Commuter Rail to Yawkey Station, which could possibly be the second best way to get to Fenway Park.

 A ride on a T train is $2.25 as of this writing (not counting a Commuter Rail ride); it’s cheaper for seniors and students and free for children 11 and under riding with an adult.
 So a ride to the park and back is $4.50 a person, plus whatever you may pay for a park-and-ride lot (somewhere around $7).

 That’s the other thing that makes the “T” the best way to get to Fenway Park…it’s cheap.
-Considering that some nearby places charge upwards of $50 for parking and the traffic you will encounter, Boston may be the one baseball city where public transportation is a better option than anywhere else, even more so than Chicago, Washington or New York.
+Considering that some nearby places charge upwards of $50 for parking and the traffic you will encounter, Boston is one baseball city where public transportation is a better option, even more so than Chicago, Washington or New York.

 More About Fenway Park: